 Migration steps

-4. Run parallel for 30 days; cancel CallRail once all conversion types are tracked in WhatConverts.
+Run parallel 30 days; cancel CallRail once all conversion types report in WhatConverts.

-Not for: WhatConverts is the wrong fit for teams whose primary need is the deepest call-only analytics; CallRail or Invoca fit that better.
+Not for: Skip WhatConverts if you only track calls and rely on the deepest call-specific analytics; CallRail or Invoca fit that better.

 Strengths